miladgiotin074/brain-arena-main/.trae/rules/project_rules.md

 Prioritize mobile performance and UX polish.

+🔧 Development Commands:

+- **ALWAYS use `npm run dev:https` for running the project in development mode.**
+- Never use `npm run dev` - always use the HTTPS version for Telegram WebApp compatibility.
+- HTTPS is required for proper Telegram WebApp functionality and Socket.io connections.

 🔌 Backend Communication Architecture:

 - **Socket.io Integration**: All real-time communication with backend must use Socket.io.